rasmuserik/js1k-compress/README.md

 # 1K source compression npm module

 Two source code compressors, for [JS1K](http://js1k.com).
 Makes self-extracting JavaScript.
-Both are less the 1KB.
+Both are less than 1KB.

 **Full of bugs, may or may not work :)**